gerald525/gerald525/README.md

   &emsp;

 </h1>
-<p>I am a software engineer who can push the envelope, with a wealth of experience in web and mobile development, as well as DevOps engineering.
+<p>I am a senior full-stack engineer who can push the envelope, with a wealth of experience in web and mobile development, as well as DevOps engineering.
 I am adept at leveraging technologies like Docker and Kubernetes, and I am well-versed in the cloud technology realm, such as AWS, with a deep well of knowledge and substantial experience in my toolkit.</p>

 #### Web Development